 While successful, she is humble.

-While talented, she feels she can always be pushing herself to learn and try more.
+While talented, she feels she can always push herself to learn and try more.

-While busy, she finds time to teach and share with others looking to express themselves, through numerous endeavors.
+While busy, she finds time to teach and share with others looking to express themselves through many endeavors.

 “I love being an artist because I basically get to exist in two worlds.